hashicorp/consul/website/source/docs/agent/checks.html.markdown

  every 30 seconds).
 This is similar to the Nagios plugin system.

  * TTL - These checks retain their last known state for a given TTL.
-The state of the check must be updated periodicadically over the HTTP interface.
+The state of the check must be updated periodically over the HTTP interface.
 If an external system fails to update the status within a given TTL, the check is set to the failed state.
 This mechanism is used to allow an application to directly report it's health.
 For example, a web app can periodically curl the